-Sales of substantial amounts of our common stock in the public market, or the perception that these sales may occur, could materially and adversely affect the price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
-The shares of common stock sold in our IPO are freely tradable, without restriction, in the public market.
+Sales of substantial amounts of our Common Stock in the public market, or the perception that these sales may occur, could materially and adversely affect the price of our Common Stock and could impair our ability to raise capital through the sale of additional equity securities.
+The shares of Common Stock sold in the IPO are freely tradable, without restriction, in the public market, except for any shares sold to our affiliates.